Goals

 If not, discard it and read again until a valid start bit is received.
 Next,

-read the 8 data bits.
+read the 8 data bits and lastly, read the parity and stop bits.

 In which order do the 8 data bits arrive?
+3

 - Hint: if you're not sure, take a look at the signal you captured for the keyboard's data line with the logic analyzer or look back at the PS/2 protocol documentation linked in the prelab.